grid-line

 For a long time, the same handful of sites had a stranglehold on the social media space.
 Half of them were owned by Meta.

-Facebook and Instagram remain second and third when it comes to monthly active users (MAUs), behind Google’s YouTube.
+Facebook, WhatsApp and Instagram still make up 3 of the top 4 when it comes to monthly active users (MAUs), with the other spot held by Google’s YouTube.

 In 2024, Meta reported revenue of $164.5B.
 That was a 22% increase on the previous year.